lucioveloso/lambda-toolkit/README.md

 * No argument required.

+###### tail

+Collect all the stdouts from a lambda function invocation in real time in your own console.

+Required arguments:

+* lambdaname: The lambda name that you want to collect the logs.

 ###### receiver

 Run an existing project receiving information from an existing queue.
 (Better to run inside any IDE, to get a rich debug experience)